artiste-qb-net/Python-CS-Decomposition/README.md

 ```
 ### Windows

 Please note, on Windows we only support 32bit Python 3.4 natively with this module.
 If you have Win 10 you can use a 64bit environment via the Bash for Windows feature as described in [this stackoverflow thread](https://goo.gl/LKSNmd).
-At the time of writing this feature is no longer restricted by MS to developer previews. ([To enable it see these instructions](https://goo.gl/a1b7vK)).
+At the time of writing this feature is no longer restricted by MS to developer previews.
+(To enable it see [these instructions](https://goo.gl/a1b7vK)).
 If you install the current 64bit Anaconda distribution for Linux into this environment, then you can use the Linux install script to deploy the cuncsd module.

-Due to limited compile support from Microsoft 32bit native Windows modules can only be build for older Python version.
-No recent Anaconda distribution will work with this module.
+Due to limited compile support from Microsoft, 32bit native Windows modules can only be build for older Python versions.
+No recent Anaconda distribution will work with our modules.
 Rather the newest version that we were able to compile for was [Python 3.4.4](https://www.python.org/ftp/python/3.4.4/python-3.4.4.msi) (v3.4.4:737efcadf5a6, Dec 20 2015, 19:28:18) [MSC v.1600 32 bit (Intel)] for win32.

 ## Troubleshooting and Requirements